lorenapuhl/Backengineering-neural-networks/README.md

   <img src="https://github.com/user-attachments/assets/54c92a1e-f4bf-4d6c-9990-5ef206f5dea7" alt="RNN" height="250">
 </p>

-We found, that input-signals of different durations lead to parallel firing-rate trajectories, while their separating distances were correlated to the according signal-times.
-We therefore hypothesized, that integration relied on measuring the denoted distances.
-On the other hand, we suggested that output-weights were fine-tuned to rule out the remaining firing-rate dynamics, in order to output a plateau.

 Ultimately, we attempted at consolidating our findings, by proposing an analytical solution for the output-weights.
 We correlated our results with trained output-weights to estimate their accuracy.
 While we did not obtain a satisfying value, the standard deviation of our results was comparably small.
 We concluded, that while our analytical expression was not exact, it still captured certain systematic aspects of our RNN’s integration- and memory-mechanisms.